mellivorandy/mellivorandy/README.md

 ## Acknowledgements

 - Icons used in this README are provided by [Devicon](https://devicon.dev/).
+Huge thanks to the Devicon team for their incredible work on this amazing open-source project!

 - External links point to official websites of the respective technologies for learning or attribution purposes.